bnorm/storyboard/README.md

 provided by via context parameters.
 These scopes are provided for animating and sharing elements between scenes.

-Along with the Composable lambda and states, a scene is also able to define a enter and exit transition.
+Along with the Composable lambda and states, a scene is also able to define enter and exit transitions.
 These transitions determine how the scene transitions into view and can be based on the current advancement direction of the storyboard.
 For example, these transitions can be used to create a carousel like animation between scenes.

-[When building a storyboard][Storyboard], a custom `DpSize` may be provided; otherwise the default size is used.
+[When building a storyboard][Storyboard], a custom [SceneFormat][SceneFormat] may be provided;
+otherwise the default format is used.
-The `DpSize` of the storyboard determines the _**constant render size**_ of all scenes.
+The scene format is a combination of `DpSize` and `Density` which determines the _**constant render size**_ of all scenes.
-This makes it so the scenes of the storyboard automatically scale according the available space, while maintaining a constant pixel space for defining the size and spacing of elements.
+This makes it so the scenes of the storyboard automatically scale according to the available space, while maintaining a constant pixel space for defining the size and spacing of elements.

 A [SceneDecorator][SceneDecorator] may also be provided when building a storyboard.